Also known as the ‘bliss molecule’ anandamide is responsible for the feeling of a runner’s high.

 Summary from Wikipedia:

-Anandamide (also known as N-arachidonoylethanolamine or AEA), is a fatty acid neurotransmitter derived from the non-oxidative metabolism of eicosatetraenoic acid (arachidonic acid), an essential ω-6 polyunsaturated fatty acid.
+Anandamide, also known as N-arachidonoylethanolamine (AEA), is a fatty acid neurotransmitter derived from the non-oxidative metabolism of eicosatetraenoic acid (arachidonic acid), an essential omega-6 fatty acid.
 The name is taken from the Sanskrit word ananda, which means "joy, bliss, delight", and amide.
 It is synthesized from N-arachidonoyl phosphatidylethanolamine by multiple pathways.
 It is degraded primarily by the fatty acid amide hydrolase (FAAH) enzyme, which converts anandamide into ethanolamine and arachidonic acid.
 As such, inhibitors of FAAH lead to elevated anandamide levels and are being pursued for therapeutic use.Read more